Dartmoor 10 Tors Challenge Picture 1

 Trek Adventure

-Yes Tor, Fur Tor, Steeperton Tor, South Hessary Tor... the list of memorable tors dotted across the moor is extensive, but we shall visit just 10 during our challenge this weekend.
-We'll have the opportunity to explore the length and breadth of this precious and breathtaking wild landscape, covering approximately 35 miles over 2 days, and there'll be a chance to take a look at the geology, history and some of the botany of this amazing and unique landscape.
+Yes Tor, Fur Tor, Steeperton Tor, South Hessary Tor... the list of memorable tors dotted across the moor is extensive, 160 in fact exist on the moors but we shall visit just 10 during our challenge this weekend.
+With the classic youth challenge having 26 versions (A-Z) staged over different distances we have created 5 of our own versions for you to choose from.
+Half marathon and a tough marathon combined with support vehicle over 1 day or a marathon with support vehicle over 2 days and then a 10 mile or half marathon in the wilder ridgelines.
 If you missed out on the Ten Tors as a youngster, this is your chance to recreate it as an adult.

 Itinerary